 Kate at the Chelsea Flower Show: Monday part two

 Later in the day, The Queen and other members of the Royal Family came to the flower show, and Kate chose a floral frock from Erdem.
 Princess Eugenie has a shorter version of the dress, and the Duchess of Kent wore the exact same ‘Shebah’ dress to Harry and Meghan’s wedding (with white trainers!) proving women of all ages can rock Erdem designs.
-A look at the two ladies below:

 Kate opted for the same tan Castañer wedges she wore for her outing to the flower show on Sunday and chose the pearl cluster earrings by Cassandra Goad that she wore to Prince Louis’s christening last year.

 Not many people can rock a Victorian-style floral maxi dress, but the Duchess pulled this one off perfectly.
 It also coordinated well with the floral dress The Queen wore – you might remember this lime outfit from Harry and Meghan’s wedding last year.

 Buckingham Palace garden party

 Tuesday we were treated with yet another appearance by the Duchess of Cambridge, who attended the second Buckingham Palace garden party of 2019 alongside the Duke of Cambridge.
 She looked garden party-ready in an Alexander McQueen coat dress in pale pink along with a matching Juliette Botterill hat and the Collingwood diamond and pearl drop earrings that belonged to her late mother-in-law, Diana, Princess of Wales.